thatcatcamp/outsidevoice/README.md

 It does use X11/Wayland - so you will need to have a display available.
 If you are running on a headless server, you can use Xvfb:

+We keep all versions and iterations.
+The current go-forward version is `billboard.py`.

 # Contributing

 We are looking for help with the following: